ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

-# AMD GPU development system
+# AMD GPU Development Platform

 !!! note
     This page is work in progress.
-More details on the GPU development system and how to use it will be added as they become available.
+More details on the GPU Development Platform and how to use it will be added as they become available.

 In early 2024 ARCHER2 users will gain access to a small GPU system